Ocean Shore Railroad

-The Ocean Shore Railroad was a railroad built between San Francisco and Tunitas Glen, and Swanton and Santa Cruz that operated along the Pacific coastline from 1905 until 1921.
-The route was originally conceived to be a continuous line between San Francisco and Santa Cruz, but the 1906 San Francisco Earthquake, financial difficulties, and the advent of the automobile caused the line to never reach its goals, and remain with a Northern and Southern division.
+The Ocean Shore Railroad was a railroad intended to run between San Francisco and Santa Cruz, California.
+The 1906 San Francisco Earthquake and financial difficulties prevented the railroad from completing construction.
+It operated as two discontinuous segments from 1905 to 1920: San Francisco to Tunitas Glen, and Swanton to Santa Cruz.

 Early railroad attempts

 The San Francisco, Santa Cruz & Watsonville Railroad Company

 The first attempts to construct a railroad between San Francisco and Santa Cruz began as early as 1870, with the organization of the San Francisco, Santa Cruz, & Watsonville Railroad Company.
 The railroad was to be funded via public money, however, most records cut off around 1872 so it speculated that two other railroads had taken away the public interest.

 San Francisco, San Mateo, & Santa Cruz Railroad

 Incorporated in 1875, the railroad was funded by residents of San Mateo County in order to construct a line between San Francisco and Santa Cruz via the Spanish-town (now Half Moon Bay).
-The railroad hired a surveying team, who published a final report on March 1876 detailing the feasibility.
+The railroad hired a surveying team, who published a final report in March 1876 detailing the feasibility.
 However, it is assumed the railroad went under due to lack of finances, as no other paper traces are found.